The place where Independent working men and women work

 Our Telephone Usage: (Verizon Review by default)

-This household has 3 phones; 2 old fashion telephone company land lines and one cell phone.
+This household had 3 phones; 2 old fashion telephone company land lines and one cell phone.
 We expect to cancel one land line when our phone number has been ported to Vonage.
 We will keep one land line to have an alternative in the event of neighborhood power outage.

 The 2 land lines total over $130 a month - mostly for local calls.
 We make hundreds of minutes worth of international phone calls a month via a local phone number (using retail calling cards that make the call price as little as 2.1 cents a minute).
 Because of frequent local calls, sometimes over 500 local calls a month, our LOCAL charges, for just the calls, is always well over $60 a month.
 (We half expect Vonage to ask if we are a small business because of this heavy calling.)